-The Health Promotion specialization of North Dakota State University’s Master of Public Health program prepares health professionals to be public health leaders working in a variety of settings.
+The Health Promotion specialization of NDSU’s Master of Public Health program prepares health professionals to be leaders in public health and to work in a variety of settings.

-Based on a socio-ecological model of health, the Health Promotion specialization explores contemporary health promotion at individual, group, organization, community, and population levels.
-Core study concepts include foundations, values and principles of health promotion; assessing health needs; planning, implementing, and evaluating programs; policies, systems, and environments to promote healthy behaviors; leadership and advocacy for health in a variety of settings.
+Using a socio-ecological model of health, this specialization explores contemporary health promotion for individuals, groups, organizations and communities.
+The fundamental concepts include foundations, values and principles of health promotion; assessing health needs; implementing and evaluating programs; and policies and systems to promote healthy behaviors.
+Students will learn how to advocate for health in a variety of settings.

-Admission into the Health Promotion specialization requires sufficient background in health and/or social services and health education as evidenced by academic course work, work experience or a combination of both.
-Applicants should address relevant background in their letter of application.
+Admission into the Health Promotion specialization requires sufficient academic course work or experience in community health, health education or social services, or a combination.
+Applicants should address their education and work experience qualifications in their letter of application.

 HNES 721: Health Promotion Programming